Top 10 affordable car insurance companies for teen drivers

 Overall Rating

-Travelers offers some of the most affordable rates for teen drivers, with an average annual premium of $1,249 for teens with their own policies.
-This makes Travelers an excellent choice for budget-conscious families looking to minimize the financial impact of adding a teen driver.
+Travelers offers some of the most competitive rates for teen drivers, with an average yearly premium of roughly $1,249 for an individual policy.
+This position the company as an affordable choice for families finding the most cost-effective coverage without sacrificing quality.

 Available Discounts for Teen Drivers